Pennsylvania Tipping Laws Explained (2025 Guide for Employers & Employees)

 Please note: We are not a legal firm and do not provide legal advice.
 This article is for informational purposes only.
 Consult with a qualified attorney before implementing any practices discussed herein.

-Federal Minimum Wage & Tip Credit in Pennsylvania
+Pennsylvania Minimum Wage & Tip Credit Rules (2025)

 Under federal law, all employees are entitled to earn at least the minimum wage of $7.25 per hour.
 Pennsylvania follows this federal standard, meaning tipped employees must still make at least this amount when combining their base wages and tips.